18F/identity-analytics-etl/docs/How-To-Run-Query-on-IDP-DB-In-Ruby-Console.rst

 **Set Timeout Limit**:

 By default ruby console use IDP app timeout setting, which is only 2 seconds.
-Set timeout to a higher value with this command:
+Set timeout to a higher value (in this example 120,000 millisecond) this command:

 .. code-block:: bash